fangohr/finmag/README.md

 ## About

 - Finmag was intended to be a thin (and mostly) Python layer on top of [FEniCS](https://fenicsproject.org/) to enable Python-scripted multi-physics micromagnetic simulations.
-Accordingly, The name FINmag originates from the dolFIN interface to FEniCS.
+Accordingly, The name FINmag originated from the dolFIN interface to FEniCS.
 Some compiled code moved into the project.

-- The code has beed developed from 2011 to 2018 by [Hans Fangohr](http://fangohr.github.io)'s group at the University of Southampton and European XFEL GmbH.
+- The code was developed from 2011 to 2018 by [Hans Fangohr](http://fangohr.github.io)'s group at the University of Southampton and at the European XFEL GmbH.

-- This is a working prototype - not polished, with some (in large parts outdated) attempts of documentation.
+- This is a working prototype which is not polished, with some (in large parts outdated) attempts at documentation.
 There is also some outdated code in the repository.

 - Does not execute efficiently in parallel (time integration is serial).